SMASTER4/S-Tweaks/README.md

 # About the pack
-The whole world and even the Minecraft-Bedrock Edition makes the UI more simple and clean why the Minecraft-Java should'nt?
-You can now say: "Yes, thats true, but some poeple do not like the blending." and that is a good argument, but for that reason I created this texturepack.

 **S-Tweaks** is just a texturepack wich makes your Minecraft **UI** more **lite** and **modern**.
 The hotbar is inspired by the Windows 10 App highlighting.
 The changed UI contains **no shading** or other complex effects wich make them a lot more easy to read.